winterbe/spring-react-example/README.md

 The `CommentBox` main view is isomorphic: HTML is initially rendered on the server with Nashorn by utilizing `React.renderToString`.
 All interactive DOM manipulations are handled by React directly in the browser.

-For further explanation read this [blog post](http://winterbe.com/posts/2015/02/16/isomorphic-react-webapps-on-the-jvm/).
+For further explanation read this [blog post](http://winterbe.com/posts/2015/02/16/isomorphic-react-webapps-on-the-jvm/) and [follow me on Twitter](https://twitter.com/winterbe_).

 See also [winterbe/react-samples](https://github.com/winterbe/react-samples) for a bunch of client-side React.js examples.